Palantir555/palantir555.github.io/_posts/2021-09-24-weaponizing-social-movements-pt1.md

-If pressure behind the chokepoint was allowed to build up unrestricted, the runners on the sides would be pushed into the barriers, and the ones in the middle pushed through the chokepoint at "high speed"; akin to the combustion gasses shooting through a rocket engine's nozzle.
+If pressure behind the chokepoint was allowed to build up unrestricted, the runners on the sides would be pushed into the barriers, and the ones in the middle pushed through the chokepoint at "high speed"; akin to the combustion gases shooting through a rocket engine's nozzle.
 To control the pressure at the front, the organizers set up human barriers that segmented the runners before the start: